Codecademy/docs/content/python/concepts/strings/terms/split/split.md

 ---
-Title: '.split()'
+Title: ".split()"
-Description: 'Converts a string to a list.
-It takes a specified delimiter and a maximum number of items to split as optional parameters. '
+Description: "Converts a string to a list.
+It takes a specified delimiter and a maximum number of items to split as optional parameters. "
 Subjects:
-  - 'Data Science'
+  - "Data Science"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Characters'
+  - "Characters"
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
-  - 'Functions'
+  - "Functions"
-  - 'Formatting'
+  - "Formatting"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/analyze-data-with-python'
+  - "paths/analyze-data-with-python"
 ---

 The **`.split()`** method returns a new [list](https://www.codecademy.com/resources/docs/python/lists) of substrings based on a given string.